Q. Where can I find a policy for our school or organisation which will help us develop Road Safety as a whole school approach?

 Q. Where can I access local providers of Road Safety Education?

 A. There are many providers of road safety education across New Zealand.
-For curriculum materials and support for the whole-school approach, the NZ Transport Agency has a large collection of resources which are free, editable and available to download.
+For curriculum materials and support for the whole-school approach, Waka Kotahi has a large collection of resources which are free, editable and available to download.

 The New Zealand Police can often help locate quality providers of road safety skills and training.
 Contact your local Police station and ask for a Police School Community Officer.